-The objective of the Bank's remuneration policy is to attract, motivate, reward and retain quality staff.
+The objective of the Bank's remuneration policy is to attract, motivate, reward and retain quality staff globally.
 The Board ensures that the remuneration policies are in line with the strategic objectives and corporate values of the Bank, and do not give rise to conflicts between the objectives of the Bank and the interests of individual Directors and key executives.

-The total compensation package for employees comprises basic salary, fixed bonus, variable performance bonus, allowances, deferred share awards and share options for eligible executives, as well as benefits.
-Compensation is tied to the achievement of business and performance objectives.
-Where relevant, financial measurements, adjusted for the various types of risk, include, if appropriate:
+The total compensation packages for employees comprises basic salary, fixed bonus, variable performance bonus, allowances, deferred share awards and share options for eligible executives, as well as benefits.
+Compensation is tied to the achievement of business and performance objectives based on a balanced scorecard approach.
+Where relevant, financial measurements, adjusted for the various types of risk (such as market, credit and operational risks), include, if appropriate:

-- (a) Operating efficiency measures which include revenue, direct and allocated costs and operating profits, net profits as well as efficiency indicators such as unit cost. - (b) Economic efficiency measure such as cost of capital.
-Capital is attributed to each business based on the amount of risk- weighted assets and return on capital. - (c) Liquidity risk which is factored into the performance measurement of each business through the application of liquidity premiums charged or credited according to the behavioral maturity of each type of asset and liability booked.
+- (a) Operating efficiency measures which include revenue, direct and allocated costs and operating profits, net profits as well as efficiency indicators such as unit costs. - (b) Economic efficiency measure such as cost of capital.
+Capital is attributed to each business based on the amount of risk-weighted assets used and the return on capital.

+(c) Liquidity is factored into the performance measurement of each business through the application of liquidity premiums charged or credited according to the behavioural maturity of each type of asset and liability booked.